 Pete’s treatment of Sucker shows that he is trying to restore his own version of worldly justice by treating someone else as he has been treated.

-Although Carson McCullers kept growing as an author, she demonstrated a preternaturally mature understanding of human psychology when she wrote “Sucker” at the age of seventeen.
-I can see why she always liked it.
+Although Carson McCullers kept growing as an author, they demonstrated a preternaturally mature understanding of human psychology when they wrote “Sucker” at the age of seventeen.
+I can see why they always liked it.

 STORY STRUCTURE OF “SUCKER”